hepabolu/programming-by-stealth/docs/pbs77.md

 ## Final Thoughts

 We’ve seen a hint of what callback hell might be like on a large project.
 Obviously, there must be a better way, and of course there is.
-Our route out of callback hell is a relatively new abstraction known as a _promise_.
-Initially promises were implemented as 3rd-party libraries ([bluebird](http://bluebirdjs.com/docs/getting-started.html) being a particularly popular one), but as of ECMAScript 2017 we now have an official implementation of promises in JavaScript.
-You might think the coming of official promises would mean the end of the 3rd-party implementations, but you’d be wrong.
+Our route out of callback hell is a relatively new abstraction known as a _Promise_.
+Initially Promises were implemented as 3rd-party libraries ([bluebird](http://bluebirdjs.com/docs/getting-started.html) being a particularly popular one), but as of ECMAScript 2017 we now have an official implementation of Promises in JavaScript.
+You might think the coming of official Promises would mean the end of the 3rd-party implementations, but you’d be wrong.
 For various reasons you’ll still find a lot of 3rd-party implementations in use today.
-What’s happened instead is that all the implementations have coalesced around the official promises API, resulting in a new piece of jargon — _thenable_.
-Any object that’s compatible with the official JavaScript promises API is said to be a _thenable_ object.
+What’s happened instead is that all the implementations have coalesced around the official Promises API, resulting in a new piece of jargon — _thenable_.
+Any object that’s compatible with the official JavaScript Promises API is said to be a _thenable_ object.
 One of the places you’ll find thenables is in jQuery.
 Specifically, the `jqXHR` objects returned by `$.ajax()` are thenables!

-In the next instalment we’ll learn how to use promises to side-step callback hell and make our AJAX code easier to write and to maintain.
+In the next instalment we’ll learn how to use Promises to side-step callback hell and make our AJAX code easier to write and to maintain.